Takeaways From The Russian Hacking Incident

-1. If an attack occurs on your organization, would you have the ability to adequately prevent or detect it?
+1. If an attack occurs on your organization, do you have the ability to adequately prevent or detect it?

-One of the big reasons the breach numbers are increasing in organizations is because organizations that are being attacked have limited implemented detective safeguards that can tell them exactly how much exposure they have had.
-In these situations, it is standard practice to now report what the full potential data loss could have been, even if that is not the actual scope.
+One of the big reasons the breach numbers are increasing in organizations is because the organizations that are being attacked have limited implemented detective safeguards to tell them exactly how much exposure they have had.
+In these situations, it’s standard practice to report what the full potential data loss could have been, even if that isn’t the actual scope.

 2. If an attack occurs on someone else, such as another company, do you have enough detective safeguards to demonstrate that you had nothing to do with it?

-Implementing these considerations is often not difficult, but does take some planning and thinking on the front end to get right.
-This is why we believe 2017 is the year of Security Program development.
+This is why we believe 2017 is the year of security program development.
 The best place to start is on your projects and relationships with business partners, or anywhere that your organization accesses, transfers or stores information of another organization on their behalf.

 Need information on Security Program Development?
 Contact one of Information Security Experts.